Psy-Fer/interARTIC/README.md

 Building from source is not straightforward, due to the dependency hell of Python versions (circumventing this hell was one of the motivations for developing interARTIC).
 Step-by-step instructions for building from source are given [here](https://psy-fer.github.io/interARTIC/installation/).

+# Snake Charming

+Developers interested in learning how we create portable binary releases, read our packaging steps (aka the art of snake charming) detailed [here](https://psy-fer.github.io/interARTIC/snakeballing).

 # Acknowledgement